hikoworks/hikolang/doc/language/tokenizer.md

 keywords.

 Identifiers follow the Unicode UAX #31 (Unicode Identifier and Syntax) rules for identifiers.
-This languages adds the underscore `_` character as part of ID_Start.
 Identifiers are case sensitive.
+The following characters are added to ID_Start:
+ - `_` UNDERSCORE
+ - `°` DEGREE SIGN: This is used for units like °C and °F, or ° (angle).

 For security purposes, it is a reportable error when an identifier violates the following rules: